DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Ultraviolet-B (UVB) is the name given to the waveband of electromagnetic radiation ranging from 290-320nm.
+Ultraviolet-B (UVB) is the name given to the waveband of electromagnetic radiation ranging from 290 to 320 nm.
 Solar UVB is responsible for the majority of sunburn and is the main cause of sun damage and skin cancer.
 It is greatest at solar noon (1.30 pm in summer in New Zealand), at shorter latitudes, higher altitude and on clear days.
 It is blocked by window glass.

 UVB phototherapy is effective in clearing or controlling a variety of skin diseases.
 It is available at the larger public hospitals and some private dermatologists' offices in New Zealand.
 Phototherapists are most often registered nurses but may also be physiotherapists or unqualified staff under the supervision of a dermatologist.

-Phototherapy units in New Zealand are full body cabinets containing 6' 100W fluorescent low-pressure mercury bulbs.
-Broadband UVB lamps have red identification markings (e.g. FS72T12UVBHO) and narrowband lamps have brown markings.
+Phototherapy units in New Zealand are full-body cabinets containing 6-foot long, 100W fluorescent low-pressure mercury bulbs.
+Broadband UVB lamps have red identification markings (eg, FS72T12UVBHO) and narrowband lamps have brown markings.
 Older units supply broadband UVB (BB-UVB) with TL100/12 lamps, but increasingly these are being converted to or replaced by narrowband sources (NB-UVB) with TL100/01 lamps, often with 48 or 56 bulbs in the cabinet.
-Original 4-bulb Theraktin units are being phased out but may still be in use in a small number of peripheral hospitals.
+Original 4-bulb Theraktin units are being phased out but may still be in use.

 Modern units have integrated dosimetry and the time to deliver the correct dose is automatically calculated.
 For older units, irradiance is checked manually prior to treatment using a specific UVB dosimeter and the treatment time for a specific dose determined according to a spreadsheet.